-Exploring Christianity is a course to help you grow in discipleship, deepen your faith and explore the Bible.
+Exploring Christianity is a ten-week course to help you grow in discipleship, deepen your faith and explore the Bible.

 How does the course work?